Buyer's Guide

 Step 3: Negotiate repairs, if any

-Step 4: Notify the seller in writing how you’re moving forward with the purchase
+Step 4: Notify the seller in writing that you are moving forward with the purchase of the property

 Buyers may choose to pay an Option Fee to buy the right to cancel the contract during the Option Period for any reason and get their earnest money deposit back.